Seattle's minimum wage ordinance: Fight for $15

 Fight for $15 is a political movement that was started by the fast food industry employees to advocate for the federal minimum wage to be increased to $15 per hour.
 This political movement was first launched in 2012, starting in New York, unifying fast food workers in their struggle to cover their cost of living.
 The New York Times described the protest the “biggest wave of job actions in the history of America’s fast-food industry.”
 As the movement spread across the country more strikes and protests were organised as more low wage workers demanded a higher minimum wage and in May 2013 Seattle became the 7th city to join the fast food strikes.
-Later that year on the 29th of August Seattle was one of 60 cities that took part in the first coordinated national fast food strike in the US.
+Later that year on August 29 Seattle was one of 60 cities that took part in the first coordinated national fast food strike in the US.

 In 2013, Ed Murray was running as a candidate for the Mayor of Seattle with his main competitor Michael McGinn.
 In September that year Murray announced an "Economic Opportunity Agenda for Seattle" where he publicly endorsed a $15 minimum wage as well as declaring he would continue to raise the minimum wage further provided he had the support of the city council.